Katherine Harmon Courage is an award-winning freelance journalist, editor, and author.

 She has spoken across the U.S. and abroad and appeared on national and international radio, television, and podcasts.

-She lives in Longmont, Colorado, with her husband and their daughter.
+She lives in Longmont, Colorado.
 In her spare time, she runs marathons and competes in triathlons–and is turning her yard into a fruit and vegetable garden.
 She holds a master’s degree from the University of Missouri School of Journalism and a bachelor’s in English from Vassar College.